AlbinLindskog/drf_expandable_proxy/README.rst

 Django Restframework Expandable Proxy
 -------------------------------------
-ExpandableProxy is a utility object for Django RestFramework that allows clients to expand primitive fields into nested models, based on URL parameters.::
+ExpandableProxy is a utility object for Django RestFramework that allows clients to expand primitive fields into nested objects, based on URL parameters.::

     import requests